Here's to the crazy ones.

-There are many resources around the web to help you get started, as well as online courses and data science bootcamps that can help boost your skills in no time.
+You can find tons of resources on the web to kick-start the process, including online courses and data science bootcamps which can give a boost to your skills in no time.

-Also, as a data scientist, you must continuously develop new skills and always be on the lookout for new challenges and opportunities.
-So how do you prove that you are the someone who constantly teaches oneself new skills, identifies gaps, resolves issues and also facilitates processes?
+Being a data scientist means being at the helm of latest technologies, and leveraging the same in the favor of organizational interests.
+So how can you prove that you are the someone who constantly teaches oneself new skills, identifies gaps, resolves issues and also facilitates processes?

 You do this across your contribution section.
 Framing the sentences right shall assist your recruiters understand your direct familiarity with the field.

-And when the time finally comes to sending a positive signal at the interview for a data science position, you have a resume full of proof.
+When it's time to send a positive signal at the interview for a data scientist role, you have a career changer resume full of proof.

-Today, most of the data-related projects that organizations are now working on require a collaboration of multidisciplinary teams.
+Today, most of data-based projects that companies are now working on require a collaboration of multidisciplinary teams.

-If you are switching careers completely to a data science role, start incorporating data science skills into your current role
+If you are switching careers completely to data science, it's better to start incorporating data science functions in your current profile.

 This will make it easier for you to make a quick switch.

-Start by incorporating data-driven decisions into your current role.
-Every leader or manager requires a flux of data and analytical skills.
-Put yourself ahead by starting with your current position.
+Start by incorporating data-driven decisions in your current profile.
+Every leader or manager requires a mix of data and analytical acumen.
+Move ahead of the competition by beginning with your current profile.

-There are three major kinds of skills required for preparing a resume for career change.
+There are three major kinds of skills required for preparing a career changer resume for career change.
 Of the three, Job Skills are the ones which are a must.

 These are the keywords which help the ATS parse your resume with a good score and help the recruiter look at your career change resume with a sigh of familiarity.